We caught up with Students’ Union President Jessica Foster to find out more about her role at the College.

 How has studying Musical Theatre helped you in your role on the Students’ Union?

 So you wouldn’t immediately think Musical Theatre ties in with the Students' Union, although I’ve found being a performance student really helpful.
-It’s allowed me to have the confidence to give speeches and public speaking.
+It’s allowed me to have the confidence to give speeches and to speak publicly.

 What do you enjoy most about your roles at the college?

-Every day is different, it’s always something new and exciting to explore.
+Every day is different, there's always something new and exciting to explore.
 I think that’s what I enjoy the most, it's because I’m forever learning new skills and meeting new people.

 What does a typical college day in the life of Jessica Foster?